Returning to Work

-- If baby is hungry right after you pump, just put baby to breast.
-Your breasts are never empty, and baby will still be able to stimulate another let down.
+- If your baby is hungry shortly after you pump, just put baby to breast.
+Your breasts are never empty, and your baby will still be able to stimulate another letdown.

 - Plan to bottle feed your baby the milk you have collected.

 - You will pump at the times baby takes the bottle.

 - Try to coordinate with your partner as baby may be more willing to take the bottle from someone else.

 - Some people struggle with achieving a letdown with the pump.
 It can be hard to achieve a letdown when tense, so try to relax if you can.

 - Use a pumping bra so you do not need to hold the bottles in place.

 - Sit back in chair and try not to tense up shoulders

 - Use “baby cues.”
 Print pictures of your baby to put in your pumping bag.
 Watch videos of your baby on your phone.
 Think of snuggling your baby, and maybe even bring a onesie they have worn that smells like them.

 - Take deep breaths and try not to focus on the output in the bottles.